 Tulip is an open platform that can integrate with your existing IT infrastructure.
 This integration is achieved using Connectors.

-Connectors are a Tulip feature that allows you to send data between HTTP APIs, SQL databases, OPC/UA devices and Tulip.
+Connectors are a Tulip feature that allows you to send data between HTTP APIs, SQL databases, OPC/UA servers and Tulip.

-- HTTP connector - Use this connector to access data from external APIs.
+- HTTP - Use this connector to access data from external APIs.

-- SQL connector - Use this connector to access external databases that are outside Tulip.
+- SQL - Use this connector to access external databases that are outside Tulip.